Parametric NEMA rack rails

 Edit the nema_rails.scad file to select desired size (in NEMA units of 1.75"/44mm), and if you want top caps, bottom caps, mounting holes top or bottom, and if you want left, right, or both rails rendered.
 Run the customized file through OpenSCAD and save the resulting file.
 There is a little bit of code to check the rail height against the standard CupCake and Mendel beds to warn you if you are trying to render something that's too large.

 Liked ByView All

 Parametric NEMA rack rails by ethan is licensed under the Creative Commons - Attribution license.

-We're sure ethan would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ethan would love to see what you've printed.
+Please document your print and share a Make with the community.